Itheum/architecture-diagrams/whitepaper.md

 2. A financial organisation can use the Itheum data collection and analytics toolkit to collect scheduled data via customised surveys or questionnaires, triggered by certain actions related to spending patterns — the trends and patterns can then give them more context of their customers’ spending habits.

-Itheum already has multiple apps and programs using the collection and analytics toolkit — your can read about these real-world [case studies](https://itheum.com/#case-studies) here
+Itheum already has multiple apps and programs using the collection and analytics toolkit — your can read about these real-world [case studies](https://itheum.io/#case-studies) here

-With this product offering, we are enabling the creation of **highly-structured, outcome-oriented and normalised personal datasets** ([for e.g. have a look at the data that is collected as part of the OKPulse program built on Itheum](https://okpulse.life/#insights))
+With this product offering; we are enabling the creation of **highly-structured, outcome-oriented and normalised personal datasets** ([for e.g. have a look at the data that is collected as part of the OKPulse program built on Itheum](https://okpulse.life/#insights)).
+This data can then be **briged from web2 to web3** and unlocked by our `core web3 data protocol - called the Data DEX`.

-… and this leads us to our 2nd and **more important product** offering.

-## Decentralised Data Exchange (Data DEX)  <a name="intro-2"></a>
+## Decentralised Data Exchange (Data DEX)  <a name="core-prod-3"></a>
 *Suite of web3 tools for seamless trade of personal data.*

-This product enables you (the owner and data creator on personal data) to own and trade your personal data that was collected by the organisations who built on the Itheum “data collection and analytics toolkit” product.
-It unlocks the personal data form these organisation silos and lets you earn a passive income by trading your personal data on the open market with other organisations who can derive value from the datasets.
+This product enables you (the Data Creator) to own and trade your personal data that was collected by the organisations who built apps on Itheum's “data collection and analytics toolkit” product.
+It unlocks the personal data from these organisation silos and lets you earn a passive income by trading your personal data on the open market with other organisations who can derive value from the datasets.

 So in those same examples given above: